All XFL games will be broadcast on ESPN and other platforms of The Walt Disney Company

 Beginning in February 2023, and throughout the spring, 40 regular-season games in the XFLtwo semifinal playoff games and a title game, will appear on the signs ESPN, ABC Y fxwas unveiled during the event “up front” from Disney.

-The agreement also includes content rights for the digital, social media and streaming platforms of DisneyWhat ESPN+.
+The agreement also includes rights to content for the digital, social media and streaming platforms of DisneyWhat ESPN+.

 The XFLwith eight teams, will return to activity under the mandate of the new owners Danny Garcia, Dwayne “rock” Johnson Y RedBird Capital Partners from Gerry Cardinal.
 In February of this year, the XFL reached an agreement with the NFL which will focus on creating innovative programs and protecting player health.